devopsloft/devopsloft/README.md

 # Costs

-Participation is free of charge
+Participation is free of charge and commitment

 # Weekly Shared Lesson